What is AFEQT?

 History

-NSF requires all institutions applying for and holding ADVANCE grants to track data in eleven (11) main categories, which contain some subcategories.
+>National Science Foundation (NSF) requires all institutions applying for and holding ADVANCE grants to track data in eleven (11) main categories.
 Many of the items tracked were identified from the MIT Report as well as in the book Why So Slow?

-In 2016-2017, while preparing proposals for submission to NSF, the ADVANCE PI team leveraged focus groups to extract the data from the Compendium or Institutional Research (IR) and compile it for the 11 categories.
-Each category utilized between 5 and 40 person hours to compile the data, was discussed openly, and reworked to address skepticisms (or other dependencies) raised.
+>In 2016-2017, while preparing proposals for submission to NSF, the ADVANCE Principle Investigator (PI) team leveraged focus groups to extract the data from the Compendium or Institutional Research (IR) and compile it for the 11 categories.
+Each category utilized between 5 and 40 person hours to compile the data, was discussed openly, and reworked to address skepticisms (or other dependencies) that were raised.

 The ADVANCE budget was crafted with two personnel to make this successful: one in Institutional Research to oversee the data, and a second in Information Technology’s (IT) Enterprise Applications Services (EAS) department to build a query interface in WebFocus to generate reports and plots.

-In June 2021, several faculty administrators were asked to serve as an initial pilot group to review and vet the query interface.
-Their participation helped guide the development and refinement of the tool.
-Once this initial pilot group felt they had fully tested the tool, a second stage pilot group was identified and was convened in August 2021 to further test AFEQT.
-Rollout to all department chairs and deans occurred March-May 2021.
+In 2021, an initial pilot group reviewed and vetted the query interface.
+Once this initial pilot group felt they had fully tested the tool, a second stage pilot group was identified and was convened to further test AFEQT.
+Rollout to all department chairs and deans occurred March-May 2022.
 100% participation was achieved and all chairs have access to the tool.
-Training documentation and training videos are complete and available to chairs.
-Live training and Q&A sessions are ongoing, including a presentation to Academic Forum in September 2022.
+Training documentation and training videos are available to chairs with annual training sessions for new chairs.

 Summary

-- VPDI is working with Institutional Research and IT-EAS to generate a Michigan Tech interfaceable dashboard from which select data will be published for Michigan Tech public audiences.
+• VPDI is working with Institutional Research and IT-EAS to expand Michigan Tech's dashboards interfaceable dashboard with select data for Michigan Tech public audiences.

 Tutorials